ArbelTepper/KAGGLE-Smoker_biologics/README.md

 ## Dataset

-The dataset used in this project consists of synthetic health records provided in CSV format:
+The dataset used in this project, [which can be found here](https://www.kaggle.com/competitions/playground-series-s3e24), consists of synthetic health records provided in CSV format:

 - **train.csv**: The training dataset containing features and labels (smoking status).
 - **test.csv**: The test dataset for making predictions.